rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 ### 2. Webpack treats everything as a JavaScript module

-All your Webpack bundle source files—JavaScript, CSS, images, fonts, etc.—are treated JavaScript modules.
+Webpack is so committed to its "module bundler" role it treats other static assets, including CSS, images, fonts, etc., as JavaScript modules too.

 > Say what?

-At first, I was totally confused: how does Webpack produce stylesheets out of JS? how would you render image tag from JavaScript?
+When I first learned this about Webpack, I was totally confused: How does Webpack produce stylesheets out of JS?
+How would I reference the an image tag's `src` for bundled images?
+What does it mean to import an _image module_ in JavaScript?

 It helps to understand that Webpack must be configured, typically with [loaders](https://webpack.js.org/loaders/) or [plugins](https://webpack.js.org/plugins/), to handle different various files types as modules.
-How Webpack converts these various asset modules as output depends which loaders are used.
+How Webpack processes various file types as output depends which loaders are used.

 Many projects integrate with Babel to process JavaScript files written with ES2015+ syntax.
 CSS files might be bundled as JavaScript Blob objects that are dynamically inserted in the DOM; otherwise it can be extracted into a CSS stylesheet a side-effect of module compilation.